iaxo/axion-limits/README.md

 # Getting Started
 The files example_axionplot.py and example_wimpplot.py are given as examples on how to generate this sensitivity plots.
-You can do this by executing any of this scripts (let´s take the axion case)
+You can do this by executing any of this scripts.
+Let's take the axion case.

 ```
 python3 example_axionplot.py
 ```

-Inside this script you can find how to use this package.
-The different dark matter detection experiment are organize in SQL databases.
+Inside this script you can find how to generate an exclusion plot with this package.
+The different exclusion lines are organize in SQL databases.
 For now, we have one database for [axion](data/Axions.db) experiments (which contains one table named AxionsGag for photon coupling and another one called AxionGae for electron coupling) and for [WIMPs](data/Wimps.db) experiments (which contains one table named WIMPs_SI for spin independent interaction).
 In order to load the desired database you may use the correspondent DataBase class defined in [databases.py](src/axionlimits/databases.py).
 In this case,

 ```
 import axionlimits.databases as db
 from axionlimits.axion_plot import AxionGagPlot

-# The first parameter is the path to the .db file and second parameter is the name of the database table inside that .db file.
+# Load the default axion-photon coupling exclusion lines database of the package
-database = db.DataBaseGag("data/Axions.db", "AxionsGag")
+database = db.DataBaseGag()
 ```
-Then, write a list with the experiments name (matching the name column of the database) you want to include in the plot. **Note that the order in which the experiments are added to this list will be the order in which they are plotted**, so the last experiments added will be drawn on top of the firsts experiments added to the database.
+Then, write a list with the experiments name (matching the name column of the database) you want to include in the plot.
 ```
 experimentsToPlot = [
     "qcdband",